 Even the nicest monkeys attack if they feel intimidated or scared.
 They’re also known to steal food from locals and foreigners, so it’s best to keep your snacks hidden!

 There have been a few reports of pickpockets on buses.
 They often use disguises or scams to distract you while they pinch your belongings.
-Be aware of this and always keep your valuables in a waist bag that you can see and feel around you.
+Be aware of this and always keep your valuables in a security or travel money belt that you can see and feel around you.

 The weather in Penang is another thing you should watch out for.
 When it rains, it tends to rain for a long time, so it’s best not to visit during their rainy season.
 Many of the best Penang attractions are outdoors and won’t be any fun during a downpour.